-6.2.4.1 c a connection impact assessment will not be completed unless the embedded generation facility which is the subject of the application meets the following requirements at the time the application is made:

-a proposed in-service date for the embedded generation facility which is no later than 5 years for water power projects or 3 years for all other types of projects from the initial date of application for connection or in accordance with the timelines in an executed OPA contract.
+- a connection impact assessment will not be completed unless the embedded generation facility which is the subject of the application meets the following requirements at the time the application is made: - demonstrated site control over the land on which the embedded generation facility is proposed to be located and any required adjacent or buffer lands in the form of property ownership (deed), long term lease (lease agreement) or an executed option to purchase or lease the land. - a proposed in-service date for the embedded generation facility which is no later than 5 years for water power projects or 3 years for all other types of projects from the initial date of application for connection or in accordance with the timelines in an executed OPA contract.

-6.2.16 In the case of an application for the connection of a mid-sized or large 7 embedded generation facility, once the impact assessment is provided to 8 the applicant, the distributor and the applicant have entered into an 9 agreement on the scope of the project and the applicant has paid the 10 distributor for the cost of preparing a detailed cost estimate of the 11 proposed connection, the distributor shall provide the applicant with a 12 detailed cost estimate and an offer to connect by the later of 90 days after 13 the receipt of payment from the applicant and 30 days after the receipt of 14 comments from a transmitter or distributor that has been advised under 15 section 6.2.17.
-16
+In the case of an application for the connection of a mid-sized or large embedded generation facility, once the impact assessment is provided to the applicant, the distributor and the applicant have entered into an agreement on the scope of the project and the applicant has paid the distributor for the cost of preparing a detailed cost estimate of the proposed connection, the distributor shall provide the applicant with a detailed cost estimate and an offer to connect by the later of 90 days after the receipt of payment from the applicant and 30 days after the receipt of comments from a transmitter or distributor that has been advised under section 6.2.17.